FredEkstrand/TwoKeyDictionary/readme.md

 ![image](https://github.com/FredEkstrand/ImageFiles/raw/master/TwoKeyDictionary/TwoKeyDictionaryImage.png)

 # Overview
-A Two Key Dictionary is a data structure that represents a collection of a-keys, b-keys and values triple data.
+A Two Key Dictionary is a data structure that represents a collection of a-keys, b-keys and values triple of data.
 You only need either a-key or b-key to return the value.
 The two key dictionary have the restriction that a-key and b-key cannot have the same value weather they map to the same value or not. **_Note:_** the current version doesn't provide any checks for duplicate key values between a-key and b-key.
 If so, the results would be nondeterministic.

 # Features
 The Two Key Dictionary provide the following features: